 Previously, I was a joint doctoral student of Computer Science at Disney Research Studios and in Computer Graphics Laboratory at ETH Zürich, where I was advised by Markus Gross .
 I am completed my masters studies at the Department of Electrical Engineering at EPFL, and spent time at EMPA, Disney Research Zürich, and Disney Research Pittsburgh as an intern, and University of British Columbia as a visitor.

-My general research interests lie in image processing, video processing, natural language processing, visual-textual data alignment, computer vision, machine learning.
-More specifically, my research is mostly about exploring the correspondances between visual and textual elements.
+My general research interests lie in image processing, video processing, natural language processing, speech synthesis, visual-textual data alignment, computer vision.
+More specifically, my research is mostly about exploring the correspondances between visual, textual and audio elements.

 Neural Sequential Phrase Grounding (SeqGROUND) Conference on Computer Vision and Pattern Recognition 2019 (CVPR)